 The Company owns a 38.7% interest in BMH, LLC (BMH).
 The remaining 61.3% of BMH is owned by Independence Blue Cross.
-BMH operates as AmeriHealth Caritas and provides health care solutions for Medicaid beneficiaries.
+BMH operates as AmeriHealth Caritas (ACHP) and provides health care solutions for Medicaid beneficiaries.

-BMH is a significant affiliate of the Company.
-Its summarized financial position and results of operations used to record the share of the earnings as reported by the Company for the years ended December 31, 2023 and 2022, are as follows:
+BMH and Vista are significant affiliates of the Company.
+The summarized financial position and results of operations used to record the share of the earnings of BMH as reported by the Company for the years ended December 31, 2024 and 2023, are as follows: